• Skip to primary navigation

 Instructions

-• Turn on the Sauté feature of your Instant Pot and add the oil one tablespoon of butter.
-When heated, add the onions and sauté until slightly translucent, about 2-3 minutes.
+• Turn on the sauté feature of your Instant Pot and add oil and 1 tablespoon of butter.
+When melted, add the onions and sauté until slightly translucent, about 2-3 minutes.

-• Add the garlic and thyme.
-Sauté for 1 minute.
+• Add the minced garlic and thyme.
+Sauté for 30-60 seconds until fragrant.

-• Add the rice and stir to coat well.
+• Add the arborio rice and stir to coat it well.

-• Pour in the wine and cook until the liquid mostly cooks down.
-About 2 minutes.
+• Pour in the wine and cook until the liquid reduces.
+About 1-2 minutes.

-• Stir in the broth, salt, and pepper then close and secure the lid.
-Turn the steam release handle to the Sealing position.
+• Stir in the broth, salt, and pepper then close the lid and cancel the sauté function.
+Turn the steam release handle to the sealing position and set the pressure cooker button to high pressure.
+Set the time to 6 minutes.

-• Serve immediately with fresh-cut parsley, crushed red pepper flakes, lemon wedges, and fresh cracked pepper.
+• Serve immediately with fresh-cut parsley, crushed red pepper flakes, vegan parmesan, lemon wedges, and fresh cracked pepper.
 Enjoy!

 Video